NordicPlayground/nrf70-wifi-ble-image-transfer-demo/README.md

 # nRF70_WiFi_Camera_Demo
-WiFi Camera demo based on nRF7002DK and Arducam Mega Camera.
+WiFi Camera demo based on the nRF7002DK and the Arducam Mega Camera.

 # Hardware Setup